sarl/sarl-jekyll-website/docs/official/gettingstarted/AgentIntroduction.md

 Now, we will want our agent to send data to other agents.
 The data are embedded into events.
 The definition of an event is described above.

-<note>In this document, we limit our explanation to the sending of the events in the default space of the default context
+> **_Note:_** In this document, we limit our explanation to the sending of the events in the default space of the default context
-of the agent.</note>
+> of the agent.

 For sending an event in the default space, the `DefaultContextInteractions` built-in capacity should be used.